sunfounder/3in1-kit/docs/source/basic_project/ar_ir_remote.rst

     * Checks if an IR signal is received and successfully decoded.
     * Decodes the IR command and stores it in ``decodedValue`` using a custom ``decodeKeyValue()`` function.
-    * Checks if the decoded value is not an error and is different from the last decoded value.
+    * Checks if the decoded value is not an error.
     * Prints the decoded IR value to the serial monitor.
-    * Updates the ``lastDecodedValue`` with the new decoded value.
     * Resumes IR signal reception for the next signal.